JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 - 5).
 Virtual Machine 2 of 5 - Web-1, region: East US 2, size: B1ms, must NOT have a public IP.
 - 6).
 Virtual Machine 3 of 5 - Web-2, region: East US 2, size: B1ms, must NOT have a public IP.
 - 7).
 Virtual Machine 4 of 5 - Web-3, region: East US 2, size: B1ms, must NOT have a public IP.
 - 8).
-Load Balancer
+Load Balancer - LoadBalancer_JMK1
-      - Add a Health Probe TCP Protocol, port 80.
+      - Add a Health Probe - JMK_Health_Probe: TCP Protocol, port 80.
-      - Add a Backend Pool and add Web-1 Web-2 and Web-3 to it.
+      - Add a Backend Pool - JMK_BackendPool: add Web-1 Web-2 and Web-3 to it.
-      - Add a Load Balancing Rule TCP, to allow port 80, backend port 80 as well, select your Health Probe and Backend Pool, Client IP and Protocol Persistance.
+      - Add a Load Balancing Rule - JMK_LoadBalance_Rule1: TCP, to allow port 80, backend port 80 as well, select your Health Probe and Backend Pool, Client IP and Protocol Persistance.
 - 9).
 Virtual Network 2 of 2 - ELKVNet, region: West US 2, IP Addresses: default, DDoS Protection: DISABLE.
       - Peering - Create a peer connection between your 2 Virtual Networks (since your VNets are located in different regions).
 - 10).
 Virtual Machine 5 of 5 - ELKStack, region: West US 2, size: B2s (must be minimum 4GB RAM) must have a public IP.

 ### Ansible/Docker Container Configuration

+One of the most critical components of this system is the Ansible Docker Container we use to add an additional step to the login-process of accessing our Azure environment system files.
+Below you will find commands that guide you through the process.
+- Start by installing docker.io on the Jump-Box;
+   - Run `sudo apt update` - this will discover what updates are available.
+   - Run `sudo apt install docker.io` - this will install the most currect docker.io
+   - Run `sudo systemctl status docker` - run this to confirm that docker is if it is not run `sudo systemctl start docker`
+   - Run `sudo docker pull cyberxsecurity/ansible` - this will pull the cyberxsecurity/ansible container.
+   - Run `sudo docker run -ti cyberxsecurity/ansible:latest bash` - this will start the container for the initial run, do not use this to subsequently start the container (it will build a new container).
+   - Navigate to your Azure Web Portal Network Security Group.
+    - Create a Inbound Rule that allows your Jump-box full access via SSH to your VNet - Source port: *, Destination: VNet, Dest Port: 22, Protocol: TCP, ALLOW
+   - Using your Command line logged into your Jump-Box run `sudo docker container list -a` to list you containers and see your container name, take note.
+   - Run `sudo docker start "yourcontainer_name"` - This starts the container.
+   - Run `sudo docker attach "yourcontainer_name"` - This logs you into your container.
+   - Run `ssh-keygen` to create the new SSH key that you will use for Web-1 Web-2 Web-3 and ELKStack.
+   - Run `cat .ssh/id_rsa.pub` - this will output the public key.
+You will want to copy it to your clipboard.
+   - Go back to you Azure Web Portal and change Web-1 Web-2 Web-3 and ELKStack VM's password.
+Choose "Use existing key".
+   - Paste the public key from your clipboard into the appropriate field.
+Click Save and confirm the key has changed in notifications.
+   - Go back to your command line and verify you can ssh into each VM.
+   - From your container Run `ssh azadmin@10.0.0.5` - this will log you into Web-1 (Note: your username and IP may differ)
+   - Run `exit`
+   - From your container Run `ssh azadmin@10.0.0.6` - this will log you into Web-1 (Note: your username and IP may differ)
+   - Run `exit`
+   - From your container Run `ssh azadmin@10.0.0.7` - this will log you into Web-1 (Note: your username and IP may differ)
+   - Run `exit`
+   - From your container Run `ssh ELKadmin@10.1.0.4` - this will log you into Web-1 (Note: your username and IP may differ)
+   - Run `exit`
+   - Run `cd /etc/ansible` - This will navigate you into the Containers /etc/ansible folder.
+   - Run `ls` = this will list the contents and you should verify that you have a hosts file and an ansible.cfg file.
+   - The /etc/ansible/hosts file should match this (IP addresses may differ)

 ### Elk Configuration